Skip to content

 Apparently we don't even need the following linetableView?.estimatedRowHeight = UITableViewAutomaticDimension customization.

-hariseldon78 added a commit to hariseldon78/Eureka that referenced this issue Apr 28, 2016
+added a commit that references this issue on Apr 28, 2016

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment